-h is the applicable hourof the Operating Days of the last Operating Day for which a non-compliant cost-based offer was submitted.
+h is the applicable hour of the Operating Day.

-LMPh is the real-time LMP at the applicable pricing location for the resource for the hour.
-LMPh is the average hourly real-time LMP at the applicable location of the resource for the given -hour across the non-compliant period.
+LMP_h is the average hourly real-time LMP at the applicable location of the resource for the given hour across the non-compliant period.

-$MW_h$ is the available capacity of the resource, for the , $MW_h$ is the average hourly available capacity of the resource for the given hour- across the non-compliant period-, where available capacity is defined as the greater of the real-time megawatt output and emergency maximum of the generation resource.
+MW_h is the average hourly available capacity of the resource for the given hour across the non-compliant period, where available capacity is defined as the greater of the real-time megawatt output and emergency maximum of the generation resource.

 E is the Market Seller error identification factor.
 The Market Seller error identification factor shall be equal 0.25 when the non-compliant offer is identified by the Market Seller without inquiry from or being prompted by PJM or the Market Monitoring Unit, and PJM, with timely input and advice from the Market Monitoring Unit, agrees that the Market Seller first identified the error.
-The MSEI shall equal 1 in the absence of a valid self-identified error.
+The Market Seller error identification shall equal 1 in the absence of a valid self-identified error.